BARRIERBOSS USA

 From $299.99

-Corrugated metal privacy fence panels cedar frame — BarrierBoss
+Corrugated metal privacy fence panels with cedar wood frame — BarrierBoss

 Corrugated Metal Privacy Panels — Cedar Wood Frame

-Western red cedar + corrugated metal.
+Western red cedar plus corrugated metal.
 The premium build that ages beautifully and never rots.

 From $249.99